lottarantala/lottarantala/README.md

 - 👋 Hi, I’m @lottarantala
-- 👀 I’m interested in computer science, gym and gaming
+- 👀 I’m interested in computer science, virtual reality and gaming
-- 🌱 I’m currently learning java programming language
+- 🌱 I’m currently learning c++ programming language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: by sending an email to lottarantala20@gmail.com